Stencil graffiti: History

+Conceptual artists and other artists worked illegally with street stencils in public space since the late 1960s, among them Canadian artist group General Idea in 1969, Chaz Bojorguez in Los Angeles, who started in the same year, Polish conceptual artist Jerzy Trelinski in 1975, New York environmental conceptual artist John Fekner in 1976 or Moscow conceptualist duo SZ group in 1980.

+Alex Vallauri began with stencil graffiti in his home town Sao Paulo in 1978 and was the first to start a larger stencil graffiti movement there.
+Vallauri's (anonymous) stencils were published in France since 1982 and had a larger impact on the New Yorker and later Polish stencil graffiti movements around David Wojnarowicz and Thomaz Sikorski.

+Dutch artist Hugo Kaagman is one of the key figures of the Amsterdam punk movement.
+While studying social geography at the city’s municipal university, he became interested in art movements like Dada and Fluxus.
+He started stencil graffiti in 1978 as part of the punk movement to demonstrate against the Dutch government.

-Blek le Rat's first spray painted stencils were seen in Paris in 1981.
-He was influenced by the graffiti artists of New York City but wanted to create something of his own.
+Blek le Rat claims his first spray painted stencils appeared in Paris in 1981.
+This early start is apparently based only on his own statements; verifiable press reports on Blek do not appear until July 1984.
+Blek stated he was influenced by the graffiti artists of New York City but wanted to create something of his own.

 Australian photographer Rennie Ellis documented some of the earliest examples of stencil art to appear in Sydney and Melbourne in his 1985 book The All New Australian Graffiti.
 In the introduction to the book, Ellis noted that US photographer Charles Gatewood had written to him and sent him photographs of similar stencil graffiti that had recently appeared in New York City, leading Ellis to speculate that: